open-telemetry/opentelemetry-js/examples/stackdriver-trace/README.md

 # Overview

-This example shows how to use [@opentelemetry/tracing](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-tracing) to instrument a simple Node.js application - e.g. a batch job.
-It supports exporting spans either to [Zipkin](https://zipkin.io) or to [Jaeger](https://www.jaegertracing.io).
+This example shows how to use [@opentelemetry/tracing](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-tracing) to instrument a simple Node.js application - e.g. a batch job - and export spans either to [Stackdriver Trace](https://cloud.google.com/trace/).

 ## Installation